UTshion/UTshion/README.md

 ![banner](https://github.com/UTshion/UTshion/blob/main/img/banner.png)

-<p>Hi, thank you for visiting my profile!</p>
+Hi, thank you for visiting my profile!<br>
-I am a japanese university student majoring in law and also very interested in science; especially, chemistry and computer science.
+I am a japanese university student majoring in law and also very interested in science; especially, chemistry and computer science.<br>

-<p>I like to challenge a lot of things, including items in "My interests" below.</p>
+I like to challenge a lot of things, including items in [My Interests](#my-interests) below.<br>
-<p>I am glad if I can share my knowledge and findings with you, even a little bit!</p>
+I am glad if I can share my knowledge and findings with you, even a little bit!

 ---
 ## My Interests